jxjo/Xoptfoil2/docs/airfoil_optimization/shape_functions.md

 {: .note }
 As the shape function `hicks-henne` is additive to the seed airfoil, all geometric 'artefacts' of the existing airfoil will be inherited to the airfoil designs: 'garbage in, garbage out'.
 So the right choice of the seed airfoil is crucial for this shape function.

-{: .highlight }
-The strength of Hicks-Henne functions in creating a huge variety of bumps is also a danger when it comes to optimization based on only a few operating points.
-In this each operating point could result in an indivdual real bump in the shape to achieve a super point of transition for minimized drag.

 ## Input Options